 This would not make sense to a native English speaker.

 Sometimes we use used to and would together.
-When we do this, we usually use used to first to set the scene for the actions about to be reported, which we can do with would.
+When we do this, we usually use used to first to set the scene for the actions about to be reported, and then for the actions we use would.

 When my friends and I were young we used to go and play by the river.
 We would imagine we were pirates and would make up wild games.